ObsGynaeCam/cell-free-rna-2024/README.md

 ![Quarto Publish](https://github.com/ObsGynaeCam/cell-free-rna-2024/actions/workflows/publish.yml/badge.svg)

-[This repo](https://github.com/ObsGynaeCam/cell-free-rna-2024/) is to supplement the manuscript titled **Elevated levels of circulating Leptin (LEP) and Pappalysin2 (PAPPA2) cell-free RNAs are the hallmarks of pregnancies complicated by preeclampsia combined with fetal growth restriction** by Gong _et al._ submitted to publish in Nature Communications.
+[This repo](https://github.com/ObsGynaeCam/cell-free-rna-2024/) is to supplement the manuscript titled **Elevated levels of circulating Leptin (LEP) and Pappalysin2 (PAPPA2) cell-free RNAs are the hallmarks of pregnancies complicated by preeclampsia combined with fetal growth restriction** by Gong _et al._ accepted to publish in Nature Communications.

 Please check the code in the [rendered website](https://obsgynaecam.github.io/cell-free-rna-2024/).